 I can transport six people – tried and tested – and still carry the average household’s worth of furniture in a trip or two.
 It is a real fun machine and I enjoy my time with it greatly – and so naturally I decided to stuff a little more capability in there.

 I am an avid crafter, tinkerer and own a little more power tools than the average programmer truly needs – the only thing I don’t have is a proper workshop.
-Or any workshop really, I live in a third floor city apartment and neither the stale-aired basement nor the fire-proof wooden attic make for great workspaces – neighbors don’t matter to me so I’ll take them out of the equation.
+Or any workshop really, I live in a third floor city apartment and neither the stale-aired basement nor the fire-proof wooden attic make for great work spaces.

 To be honest this idea of turning a flatbed truck into a rolling workbench had always been in the back of my head – I just hadn’t known whether I could pull it off.
 But it turned out that it worked just admirably, the bed height was perfect and I got some free outdoor ready laminated wood to build a little workbench.